-The key to a successful plan for college and career now starts very early in the upper school years, and must be accompanied by reference sources who are willing to pick up the phone and talk to admissions representatives of competitive schools.
-With college counselling budgets being cut throughout Virginia and the country as a whole, parents often must pick up the slack and try to fill the void left by a dwindling college counseling corps.
+The key to a successful plan for college and career now starts very early in the upper school years and must be accompanied by reference sources who are willing to pick up the phone and talk to admissions representatives of competitive schools.
+With college counseling budgets being cut throughout Virginia and the country as a whole, parents often must pick up the slack and try to fill the void left by a dwindling college counseling corps.

-Williamsburg Christian Academy has a dedicated College Counselor who's purpose is to help students properly plan for the college admissions process, from lining up the proper course load for a student's desired college track and discussing extracurricular involvement for a college application with depth, to coordinating college visits and insuring all required testing is completed for a given college application.
-Our College and Career counselling is proactive and takes the steps necessary to allow every student the best chance to achieve acceptance into their college of their choice, and also assisting with applications for scholarships and financial aid to ease the burden of college costs where possible.
+Williamsburg Christian Academy has a dedicated College Counselor whose purpose is to help students properly plan for the college admissions process, from lining up the proper course load for a student's desired college track and discussing extracurricular involvement for a college application with depth, to coordinating college visits and ensuring all required testing is completed for a given college application.
+Our College and Career counseling is proactive and takes the steps necessary to allow every student the best chance to achieve acceptance into their college of their choice, and also assisting with applications for scholarships and financial aid to ease the burden of college costs where possible.

 The WCA Class of 2016 (25 students) amassed a scholarship total of $2.6 million?

 Upper school students will assess their interests, skills, and work values to determine potential career options.
 They will make changes and additions to their Career Portfolio which was begun in middle school and this will assist them when they begin attending job and/or college interviews as well as completing college applications.
 A wealth of information will be provided to the students with regard to testing, financial aid for prospective schools, scholarship opportunities, etc. and it will be stressed to them that they will need to take ownership of the process to guarantee their overall success.

 Williamsburg Christian Academy provides the College Board Suite of Assessments referred to as the PSAT.